 - They’ve never clarified or pursued a basic strategy for making disciples.

-Particularly, there are five questions that must be answered by every church’s leadership about their discipleship strategy.
+5 questions that must be answered by every church’s leadership about their discipleship process

 1. How do we help the community around us become part of our crowd?
 This is the evangelistic mission of the church.